Please note alternative arrangements apply to the movement of retail goods by authorised traders.

 Before moving plants or plant products from GB to NI, the business receiving the goods in NI (the consignee) must:

 - Check if the plant or plant product being moved is regulated.
-If they are not regulated, no further action is required.
 If they are regulated, follow the steps below:

 - Register as a Professional Operator and apply to become a Registered Authorised Professional Operator

 (Note: You must have a business address in Northern Ireland)

 - Find out what customs procedures apply and avail, if required, of the free Trader Support Service which provides assistance with completing customs declarations.

 - Ensure they are registered on TRACES.NT (the online EU system used to pre-notify SPS goods entering EU territory).